 TABE scores are good for two years and must be valid at the time of enrollment.
 TABE scores that expire during continuous enrollment remain valid until the end of such enrollment.
-Under continuous enrollment, students must be enrolled at least 50% of each semester per school year.
+Under continuous enrollment, students must be enrolled at least 50% of one semester per school year and may miss no more than one consecutive semester.
 Continuous enrollment applies to attendance in a single program.

-The TABE exit scores for this program are reading 10; math 10; and language 10.
+The TABE exit scores for this program are: Reading 10; Math 10; and Language 10.